mykelalvis/FT/Traveller/WORKING/Book 1.md

 chased, and is subject to stand-by conditions; the ticket holder may be bumped if a high passenger appears (the middle passage ticket being returned in such cases).
-Low passage involves travel in cryogenic capsules (cold sleep, or suspended ani- mation), and the traveller is unconscious for the course of the journey.
+Low passage involves travel in cryogenic capsules (cold sleep, or suspended ani-mation), and the traveller is unconscious for the course of the journey.
 A character does not age while in cold sleep.
 Because of the intrinsic dangers of this method of travel, a basic throw of 5+ applies when the journey is over and the low passenger is revived.
 Failure of the throw results in death; a DM of +1 is allowed if there is an